-If you’ve grown past your beer-pong days, but still have just enough nostalgia for them to want to stay nearby, Westcott may be up your alley.
-Located just east of University Hill, Westcott is home to more grown-up people who like to talk about mortgages and dog-walking, but can still tell you all about the underground indie music scene.
-Westcott Street, between Beech and Dell, hosts the area’s commerce and contains an independent bookstore, thrift stores, coffee shops, hipster bars and other appropriately bohemian accoutrements.
+Located just east of University Hill, Westcott Street, between Beech and Dell, hosts the area’s commerce and contains an independent bookstore, thrift stores, coffee shops, and bars.
 Housing here is mostly single-family historic homes and duplexes, but this very desirable area is still a bargain at around $350-$400 per bedroom, depending on how nice the house is.
-Community Garden space is also available, so you can chit chat with neighbors while cultivating your sustainable radishes even if you don’t end up with a back yard.
+Community Garden space is also available.

-Also incredibly popular with the “young-ish-but-I-pay-my-own-bills” set is Eastwood.
 Eastwood is, as the name implies, on the east side of town and is often referred to as the “village within the city”.
-Something about that sounds either creepy or endearing, but mega-popular James Street lined with shops and restaurants decidedly lends a quaint, small-town feel to the area.
-Housing is a bit more varied here in that you can find more apartment complexes and townhomes in addition to single family homes.
+Mega-popular James Street lined with shops and restaurants decidedly lends a quaint, small-town feel to the area.
+Housing is a bit more varied here in that you can find more apartment complexes and townhomes in addition to single-family homes.
 There are also more converted one-bedroom apartments available, too, for around $550 each or two-bedrooms for $600-$700.
 A three-bedroom home will go for around $950.

 Downtown Syracuse is currently doing what other cities with flagging industries are doing: redecorating.
-The industrial era here has definitely faded along with its lucrative salt business, yet the historical buildings and warehouses it left behind are undeniably cool.
+The historical buildings and warehouses it left behind are undeniably cool.
 City officials have jumped on the revitalization bandwagon and are currently renovating historical properties and converting them into chic lofts and condos.
-For some reason, however, living in what used to be a condemned factory will cost you a lot more than a room in a stately old Victorian home in Westcott.
-It must be admitted, though, that downtown has made some serious strides in the looks department, so it may well be worth it.
 It’s currently divided into Armory Square, Hanover Square, Downtown East and Heart of Downtown and, when considered together, these areas provide all the amenities for posh urban living.
 Unfortunately, a one-bedroom loft will run around $1000 and $2000 for a two-bedroom condo.
 It’s not cheap, but it sure is pretty.

-As for the ‘burbs, Manlius and Fayetteville are the runaway favorites for picturesque places to raise kids and vegetables.
+As for the ‘burbs, Manlius and Fayetteville are the runaway favorites.
 Fayetteville is just outside of Syracuse and boasts plenty of its own commerce, but Manlius is more of a bedroom community and going out to dinner will probably mean going into Syracuse proper.
 Homes are very white-picket-fence-y and affordable at around $1200 for a four-bedroom, ranging up to $2500 for newer, more luxuriously outfitted varieties.